Lptr-byte/My-neovim-settings/nvim/plugins/README.md

 ```
-#The folder is a unuseful folder
+The folder is an unuseful folder